Menu Icon

 Also read: How is Body Image Associated With Depression?

 However, with consistent and adequate physical monitoring and management, it is possible to cope with these challenges.
-Learning how to cope with health issues through regular physical exercise can help you in the longer run.
+Learning how to cope with health issues through regular physical exercise can help you in the long run.

 Psychological Health

 Positive symptoms in schizophrenia can make it difficult to think clearly and distinguish between what is real and what is not.
 It can make it difficult for you to experience and cope with complex emotions.
-This can cause constant disorientation in your mind making it difficult to carry on everyday tasks.
+This can cause constant disorientation in your mind, making it difficult to carry on everyday tasks.

-You may feel drawn by the visual and auditory hallucinations which can make you feel like you have no friends or that you have magical powers.
+You may feel drawn by the visual and auditory hallucinations, which can make you feel like you have no friends or that you have magical powers.
 The voices you may hear can tell you that you are worthless or stupid or that your partner is cheating on you.
 However, as this is not the reality for others, it can make it difficult for you to make sense of the voices and what you want to do about them.

 Research indicates that suicide is one of the main causes of death for people with schizophrenia.
 This can mainly occur because it causes you to experience severe anxiety and depression, especially in the early stages.
 Seeking help during tough times can help you cope and overcome these mental challenges.